-If the work involved does not contain a betterment, include a statement in Exhibit A indicating that no betterment is involved.
+If the work involved does not contain a betterment, include a statement in Exhibit A stating that no betterment is involved in the work.
 In nonstandard agreements, this statement may be included in the body of the agreement.

-Betterment credits are normally the financial obligation of the utility.
-No betterment credit is required when an existing facility's size or capacity is increased and the increase is required by governmental policy or regulations, local ordinance, or current design practices regularly followed by the utility in its own work or where there is a direct benefit to the WSDOT project.
-The region must retain copies of these regulations, ordinances, policies, and so on, for documentation.
-Documentation should show whether the betterment is for WSDOT or for the utility.
+Betterment credits are the financial obligation of the utility.
+No betterment credit is required when an existing facility's size or capacity is increased if the increase is required by governmental policy or regulations, local ordinance, or current design practices regularly followed by the utility in its own work or when there is a direct benefit to the WSDOT project.
+The region must retain copies of these regulations, ordinances, policies, and so on, as supporting project documentation.
+Documentation should show whether the betterment is for WSDOT's benefit or for the benefit of the utility.